 Paul Alan Watkins, aka Little Paul, was a member of the Manson Family.
 In March of 1968, Watkins met Charles Manson for the first time at a house in Topanga Canyon where Manson and several Family members were staying.

-Watkins came to the house to visit a friend who turned out no longer to be living there.
-Watkins spent the night at the house and after a night of marijuana and group sex Watkins left the next day.
+Watkins came to the house to visit a friend, but it turned out he no longer lived there.
+Manson invited Watkins to stay, and Watkins ended up spending the night at the house.
+After a night of marijuana and group sex, Watkins left the next day.

-A couple of months later Watkins returned to the Los Angeles area, where he was recognized by the two Manson girls who had greeted him at the door of the Topanga Canyon house.
+A couple of months later Watkins returned to the Los Angeles area, where he was recognized by the two Manson girls who he met at the Topanga Canyon house.

 Later in life, Watkins went on to become the founder and first president of the Death Valley Chamber of Commerce.
 Watkins also lectured on cult psychology and the effects of drug abuse.

 Watkins was married twice and had two daughters with his second wife Martha.
 In 1990 Watkins died of leukemia.